 Here d is the depth of the filter, which is how many samples of X and Y we have to keep on hand in order to calculate the filter output.
 To implement a filter of depth d we have to store 2d values.
 The filter also requires that we have on hand 2d + 1 constants for calculating the linear sum.

-One way to determine the frequency response of a recursive filter is to implement it in software, apply sinusoids of increasing frequency, and calculate the amplitude of the output for each frequency.
-Another is to devise a formula that translates the filter constants into the sinusoidal gain.
-We can arrive at such a formula with the z-transform.
+If we want to use a recursive filter to implement a low-pass, high-pass, or band-pass frequency response, we must have some way of determing its frequency response from its filter constants.
+One way to determine its frequency response is to implement it in software, apply sinusoids of increasing frequency, and calculate the amplitude of the output for each frequency.
+But there is a simpler way.
+We express the filter as a transfer function with the help of the z-transform and the complex exponential.
 The z-transform allows us to represent a delay of Ts as z−1.
 Instead of writing Xi-1 we write Xz−1.
 The formula above becomes:

 Y = a0X + a1Xz−1 + a2Xz−2 + ... +adXz−d + b1Yz−1 + b2Yz−2 + ... + bdYz−d= (a0 + a1z−1 + a2z−2 + ... +adz−d) X + (b1z−1 + b2z−2 + ... + bdz−d) Y